Research

 Works in Progress

-What do People Want? with Daniel Benjamin, Kristen Cooper, Ori Heffetz, and Miles Kimball
+What Do People Want? with Daniel Benjamin, Kristen Cooper, Ori Heffetz, and Miles Kimball

 Signaling in Female Education with Akanksha Vardani